|Path Labs||CTools||Lab Instructors||ImageScope||Histology Normals||Histology Site||M1 Histopathology|

 A 74 year old woman presents with a large supraglottic squamous cell carcinoma, for which she undergoes radiation therapy followed by total laryngectomy.
 She is followed for recurrence by serial CT scans.
 A 1.2 cm right middle lobe lung nodule is discovered on one of these CT scans.
 She undergoes a wedge resection of the nodule in order to make a diagnosis.

-A 60-year old man sought medical attention because of weight loss.
+A 60-year-old man sought medical attention because of weight loss.
 During his evaluation, the patient also complained of a decreased appetite, weakness, and night sweats.
 A non-productive cough had recently developed.
-Physical examination revealed hepatosplenomegaly.
-A chest x-ray manifested a diffuse nodular infiltrate.
-Laboratory evaluation disclosed an anemia with leukopenia, and an elevated alkaline phosphatase level.
-A liver biopsy was obtained for diagnosis, and the patient responded well to treatment.
-The provided slide is taken from the autopsy of a similar patient.
+Physical examination revealed hepatomegaly and splenomegaly.
+A chest radiograph manifested a diffuse reticulonodular infiltrate.
+Laboratory evaluation disclosed an anemia with leukopenia and an elevated alkaline phosphatase level.
+A liver biopsy sample was obtained and a diagnosis was established.
+The patient responded promptly to treatment.
+Slide 26 was obtained from a similar patient at autopsy.

 The answers to the path lab questions will be posted approximately 48-72 hours after the lab sessions.
 These are abbreviated answers, not a full discussion of the topics.
 You can find them in the M2 CTools site resources.
 In the folder for each sequence the will be a folder called 'Path Lab Resources'